 Two more airtime-crazy peaks and valleys follow, and the coaster closes with a splashtacular finish by entering a pool of water and using the fins on the back of its trains to shoot enormous plumes of water into the air (but not onto its passengers).

 It's no surprise that Diamondback is sinfully smooth and loaded with airtime.
 It's designed by the roller coaster geniuses at Swiss-based Bolliger and Mabillard, the developers of such ultra-smooth, ultra-wonderful hypercoasters as Apollo's Chariot at Busch Gardens Williamsburg.
-With B & M's able assistance, Diamondback is, in my opinion, the gem of King Island's impressive coaster collection -- and one of the best coasters anywhere.
+With B & M's able assistance, Diamondback is, in my opinion, the gem of the impressive coaster collection at Kings Island -- and one of the best coasters anywhere.